Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/shell-services.md

 While shell services are harnessed to drive the user interface of the shell controls, they and the related shell objects can be used completely independently of any user interfaces.

 They fully support calls to any of their members, allowing you to programmatically examine shell folder and file hierarchies, or properties of shell objects.
-This is expecially useful for working with the [WindowsShellService](xref:ActiproSoftware.Shell.WindowsShellService), since its implementation provides shell data not available in the `System.IO` namespace.
+This is especially useful for working with the [WindowsShellService](xref:ActiproSoftware.Shell.WindowsShellService), since its implementation provides shell data not available in the `System.IO` namespace.

 ## Creating an Object's Children